 \vquad In the general case where $X'$ is an aribtrary model, we have do proceed differently.
 For $n<0$ and $\alpha\in\K_n(X'\on\pi)$ there exists by Raynaud-Gruson's \emph{platification par \'eclatement} an admissible blow-up $X''\to X'$ such that the pullback of $\alpha$ vanishes in $\K_n(X''\on\pi)$ \cite[7]{kerz-icm}.
 In the colimit over all models this yields that $\Kcont_n(A) \cong \Kcont_n(\skp{A_0}_A)$.
 For $d=\dim(A)$ we have $\Kcont_d(\skp{A_0}_A) \cong \K_d(\skp{A_0}_A/\pi)$ and the latter is isomorphic to $\Hrh^d(\skp{A_0}_A/\pi;\Z)$ via a descent spectral sequence argument (Theorem~\ref{K_-d=Hrh^d--thm}).
 Using Theorem C (Theorem~\ref{Hzar=Hrh--thm}) we can pass to Zariski cohomology.
 Now the result follows from identifying $\skp{A^\circ}_A$ with the adic spectrum $\Spa(A,A^\circ)$ (Theorem~\ref{adic_space_is_ZR--thm}).

 \vquad \textbf{Leitfaden.} In section~\ref{sec-continuous-k-theory} we recall the definition of and some basic facts about continuous K-theory.
-In section~\ref{sec-limits-lrs} we recollect some facts about limits of locally ringed spaces which are needed in order to introduce Zariski-Riemann spaces in section~\ref{sec-ZR-spaces}.
-In section~\ref{sec-cohomology-ZR} we establish a comparison between their rh-cohomology and their Zariski cohomology (Theorem~\ref{Hzar=Hrh--thm}).
-Section~\ref{sec-k-theory-zr} deals with the K-theory of Zariski-Riemann spaces and is not needed for the main result.
-In section \ref{sec-formal-zr-adic} we recall the connection between formal Zariski-Riemann spaces and adic spaces; this causes the adic spaces showing up in the main result.
+Then we introduce admissible Zariski-Riemann spaces in section~\ref{sec-ZR-spaces} and we establish a comparison between their rh-cohomology and their Zariski cohomology (Theorem~\ref{Hzar=Hrh--thm}) in section~\ref{sec-cohomology-ZR}.
+Subsequently we recall the connection between formal Zariski-Riemann spaces and adic spaces in section \ref{sec-formal-zr-adic}; this causes the adic spaces showing up in the main result.
 In section~\ref{sec-proof-main-result} we prove the main result in the affine case (Theorem~\ref{main-thm}).
 In section~\ref{sec-global-continuous-k-theory} we present, following Morrow, a global version of continuous K-theory and in section~\ref{sec-global-main-result} we prove the main result in the global case (Theorem~\ref{global-main-thm}).
 Finally, there is an Appendix~\ref{sec-rh-topology} about the rh-topology and rh-versions of results for the cdh-topology.